joka-de/slass/README.md

 *License:* GNU GPLv3

 ## General
-This script will greatly ease the installation and management of three Arma3 servers including mods from the Steam workshop.</br></br>This is not a one-click-get-a-server script.
-Its usage is simple, but do yourself a favor and read this manual BEFORE you begin.
-Really.
-Basic knowledge of the linux command line usage is assumed.
+seelenlos Arma3 Server Script (SLASS) will greatly ease the installation and management of multiple Arma3 servers including mods from the Steam workshop.</br>

 ## The Master-Branch is WIP, use the stable-branch